Q: I want to know how to stop jealousy and bitterness from ruining my friendship.

 I’m jealous and bitter of my friend’s happiness and success but I don’t want to be.
 How can I be loving, compassionate and grateful when my life is falling to pieces?
 I’m stuck in a life that doesn’t fit, but circumstances mean that I will be in this life for the foreseeable future.
 My desire to live authentically and with purpose is overwhelming but I have to live and work full-time in a concrete jungle.
 How can I deal with the ensuing soul loss?
 I’ve become hateful, jealous, depressed, frustrated and untrusting.
 Something has to change in my life but nothing is moving.
 Affirmations and gratitude books are incredibly hard work and I can’t keep them up for more than a couple of days.
 What else can I do?
 I’ve been told that my heart chakra is blocked.
 Thank you.

 – Natalie, England

-Perhaps you, the reader, have also experienced the green eyed monster of jealousy in your life to devastating depths.
+Perhaps you have also experienced the green-eyed monster of jealousy in your life to devastating depths.
 Like me, you may have found yourself consumed in a mixture of lust and rage for what another person has … but you don’t know how to let go of these feelings or even how to move on with your life.
 If this sounds like you, and if you would like to learn how to stop jealousy, keep reading.